fegyi001/store-test/README.md

 ### settings.json

-Update (or crete) the `.vscode/settings.json` file with the following content:
+Update (or create) the `.vscode/settings.json` file with the following content:

 ```json
 {